mrak/stubby4node/README.md

    content: You're request was successfully processed!
 ```

+If you want to load more than one endpoint via file, use either a JSON array or YAML list (-) syntax.
 On success, the response will contain `Content-Location` in the header with the newly created resources' location

 ### GET the Current List of Stubbed Responses